SARCOIDOSIS & PROVING DISABILITY

 CAN YOU QUALIFY FOR SOCIAL SECURITY DISABILITY BENEFITS WITH SARCOIDOSIS?

 Sarcoidosis is a relatively rare disorder.
 But, the symptoms from sarcoidosis can make it very difficult for the people who have it to continue working.
 If you have been diagnosed with sarcoidosis and you have worked in the past and paid taxes, then you can file a claim for Social Security disability benefits.
 You will also have to be off work for 12 months or more.
 The disability benefits from the SSA can help you make ends meet while you can’t work.
+If you can never return to work, disability benefits pay monthly until full retirement age.

 QUALIFYING FOR DISABILITY BENEFITS UNDER EQUALLING THE LISTING

 In order to qualify for disability benefits you will have to prove, through medical evidence, that you cannot work due to sarcoidosis.
 There is not an SSA listing for sarcoidosis, so you cannot meet a listing.
 However, you can submit medical documentation showing that you equal the criteria for another listing.
 For example, if you have sarcoidosis with lung involvement, then you can qualify by equalling the criteria under listing 3.02 for COPD.
+If you need more information about COPD, then read here about COPD disability benefits.
+Likewise, read here to learn more about lung symptoms with asthma.

 TESTS YOU NEED TO OBTAIN FOR LISTING 3.02